dEAduction/dEAduction/CONTRIBUTING.md

 respecting the above stages by nowise means that your contribution proposal *will* be accepted.
 Those stages ensure that your contribution fits in d∃∀duction's code-base as much as possible, but we may reject it if necessary.
-Finally, you will not get any kind of financial retribution.
-We are poor anyway.
+Mind that you will not get any kind of financial retribution.

 ### Setting-up the development environment

 In order to contribute, it is necessary to set-up d∃∀duction's development environment.
-This includes a Python virtual environment, a Python linter (file [`.flake8`](.flake8)), git hooks, etc. To set it up and make sure every dependency is up-to-date, open a terminal at the repository's root and run the following command:
+This includes a Python virtual environment, a Python linter (file [`.flake8`](.flake8)), git hooks, environment variables, etc. To set it up and make sure every dependency is up-to-date, open a terminal at the repository's root and run the following command:

 ```bash
 source envconfig